Decline of woodland birds in the Mount Lofty Ranges

 • The impacts resulting from climate change and land use changes.

-The program’s data is stored in a NCS managed database and then uploaded into the Biological Database of South Australia (BDBSA).
-This data is then publicly available through Nature Maps.
-Results from the program have been published in Xanthopus, Landscape Ecology, Journal of Wildlife Management, Austral Ecology, Conservation Biology, Ecology Letters & Ecological Applications.
+The Program’s data are stored in a purpose-built SQL database developed and managed by NCSSA database and share the data with the Biological Database of South Australia (BDBSA).
+Over 20 peer-reviewed papers have used data from the Program and the research has been cited in media articles and many other peer-reviewed publications including Xanthopus, Landscape Ecology, Journal of Wildlife Management, Austral Ecology, Conservation Biology, Ecology Letters & Ecological Applications.

 Photos of Red-Browed Finch and Fairy Wren by Peter Day